-The Puritans were soon disappointed with Williams, who came to Massachusetts Bay Colony to escape the corruption and intolerance of the Church of England.
+Roger Williams soon disappointed the Puritans.
+He came to Massachusetts Bay Colony to escape the corruption and intolerance of the Church of England.
 He and his wife Mary had already decided to join the Separatists, who insisted on independent local churches.

 The Williamses arrived in Boston after a tempestuous 66-day voyage.
 Upon his arrival, Roger Williams was asked to replace the Rev. John Wilson immediately.
 Wilson wanted to return to England to fetch his wife.

 The Salem church, more inclined to Separatism, invited Williams to preach there.
 The Boston Puritans objected.
 Williams went to Plymouth, where he again fell into disfavor.
 He then returned to Salem.

 Williams liked and trusted the Indians.
 In Salem, he openly questioned the validity of the colonial charter that claimed their land.
 That infuriated the authorities in Boston, and they summoned him to appear before the General Court — several times.
 Finally they ordered him removed from his position in the church.

 At the same time, the Town of Salem wanted the General Court to annex some land on Marblehead Neck.
 The General Court refused until the church removed Williams.
 Williams’ support crumbled.
 He withdrew from his post, meeting with a few devoted supporters in his home.

 On Oct.
 9, 1635, the General Court ordered Roger Williams banished for spreading ‘diverse, new and dangerous opinions.’